 - Fatigue (2%)

-Although classifies as a non-drowsy antihistamine, dizziness may be experienced by around 1 in every 100 people, somnolence in 10 in every 100 individuals.
+Although classified as a non-drowsy antihistamine, dizziness may be experienced by around 1 in every 100 people and somnolence in 10 in every 100 individuals.

 Where can you buy cheap cetirizine?

-Most supermarkets sell their brand of cetirizine, which are usually one of the cheapest options on the high street.
-Most cetirizine tablets sold in supermarkets and some pharmacies, for example, Asda, Boots, Tesco, Morrisons, Co-op and Sainsburys are made by the same manufacturer.
+Most supermarkets sell their brand of cetirizine, which is usually one of the cheapest options on the high street.
+Most cetirizine tablets are sold in supermarkets and some pharmacies; for example, Asda, Boots, Tesco, Morrisons, Co-op and Sainsburys are made by the same manufacturer.

 Without a doubt, patients can buy a bulk of cetirizine tablets on Amazon.co.uk, which provides the best value and the lowest price per pack, for example:

-Customers have a choice of branded cetirizine 10mg, for example, Benadryl Allergy One a Day 10 mg Tablets.
+Customers choose branded cetirizine 10mg, for example, Benadryl Allergy One a Day 10 mg Tablets.
 Branded versions of cetirizine contain the same amount of this drug – 10mg per tablet.

 Loratadine is a second equally popular non-drowsy antihistamine.
-Loratadine comes in the form of tablets (10mg tablets) and in the form of liquid.
+Loratadine comes in tablets (10mg tablets) and the form of liquid.